apache/jackrabbit-oak/README.md

 ---------------

-To get started with Oak, build the latest sources with Maven 3 and Java 8 (or higher) like this:
+To get started with Oak, build the latest sources with Maven 3 and Java 11 (or higher) like this:

     mvn clean install

+Note that build *target* is still Java 8.

 To enable all integration tests, including the JCR TCK, use: